woowenjun99/tp/docs/team/arif-khalid.md

 In addition, I implemented the `trans` command which printed transactions of a certain search parameter.
 The user was allowed to search by date, month, description, currency or simply print all transactions.

-* Justification: Just like a bank, transactions allowed user to see where their money went or where they earned the most from, allowing them to better plan their finances.
+* Justification: Transactions allowed user to see where their money went or where they earned the most from, allowing them to better plan their finances.
 This also provides a layer of security as fraudulent charges can be easily identified.
 * Highlights:
-    * Use of OOP and encapsulation in `TransactionManager` class following best software development practices.
-    * Deep understanding of requirements specification was required to develop what was stored in a `Transaction`, storing things that the user would want to see such as balance changes.
     * Understanding and research on the java LocalDateTime API was required to store and search by dates.
     * Discussion and iterative development based on tester feedback was used to determine what search parameters users would want to have